Generating Assertions¶

 Additionally, Pynguin can generate assertions for:

-Collections that are not assertable, by asserting the value returned from
+• Collections that are not assertable, by asserting the value returned from len(...)

-When dealing with non assertable objects, Pynguin will try to assert something on the object’s public attributes.
+When dealing with non assertable objects, Pynguin will add an assertion on the type of the object.
+Additionally, it will try to assert something on the object’s public attributes.

 The simple approach observes objects seen during test case exeuction.
 This includes:

-The simple approach executes every test case twice and keeps the intersection of assertions for each statement between both executions.
+The simple approach executes every test case once and creates assertions from the observerd states.
+Afterwards every test is executed again with the previously generated assertions.
+Only the assertions that hold in this execution are kept.
 This filters out trivially flaky assertions, e.g., strings that include memory locations.

 The mutation analysis approach is an extension of the simple approach.
 It uses a fork of MutPy to generate mutants of the module under test and executes every generated test case on every generated mutant.

-From the assertions generated by the simple approach, it only keeps those that were not observed in every mutated execution, i.e., only if there is a mutant that violates an assertion, the assertion is seen as relevant.
+From the assertions generated by the simple approach, it only keeps those that failed on at least one mutant, i.e., only if there is a mutant that violates an assertion, the assertion is seen as relevant.

 int_0 = 42